What is Colombia known for and famous for? Here’s what we learned after living there for a while.

 But even in that brief list of things Colombia is known for, I bet there’s at least one surprising fact about Colombia here you haven’t heard of.
 Read on to find out more.

 By the way… no, we’re no longer in Colombia!
-We fled as the pandemic took hold, after staying for two months to learn to dance.
-We considered staying, but in retrospect — with over 5,000 deaths — Colombia has its hands full and didn’t need two more foreigners taking up health care resources.
+We fled in early 2020, after staying for two months to learn to dance.
+We considered staying, Colombia has had its hands full.
 We really hope to go back one day — and this article is why, when things have settled down, you might want to visit too.

 Become a Discoverer